Shrewsbury-Colleges-Group/Unit-4-Data-and-Testing/README.md

 ## Overview

-This unit introduces learners to the fundamental concepts of **data handling, programming, and testing** through a practical, real-world project.
-Students will develop their understanding of how data is collected, processed, and validated within a computing system.
+This unit introduces you to the fundamental concepts of **data handling, programming, and testing** through a practical, real-world project.
+Developing your understanding of how data is collected, processed, and validated within a computing system.

-The unit is centred around a hands-on assignment where learners design and build a **temperature monitoring system using an Arduino**.
-This project allows students to apply programming skills in a meaningful context while exploring how data is generated from sensors and used within a system.
+The unit is centred around a hands-on assignment where you design and build a **temperature monitoring system using an Arduino**.
+This project allows you to apply programming skills in a meaningful context while exploring how data is generated from sensors and used within a system.

 ---

 ## Key Learning Areas

-Throughout this unit, learners will:
+Throughout this unit, you will:

 - Understand how data is represented and used in computing systems
 - Learn how to declare and use variables in programming (C/Arduino)